royallthefourth/html-document/README.md

 ## What does it do?
 * Provides all standard HTML5 elements as classes
-* Provides methods the user to compose these classes into a document hierarchy
+* Provides methods to compose these elements into a document hierarchy
 * Renders a hierarchy of elements into a single string for output to the browser

 ## What does it not do?